Measuring collective diffusion properties by counting particles in boxes: Brief introduction to the Countoscope with overlapped boxes

-In parallel, we conduct Brownian dynamics simulations representative of the experimental system, including hydrodynamic lubrication with the bottom glass wall~\cite{sprinkle2020driven}.
+In parallel, we conduct Brownian dynamics simulations representative of the experimental system.
 Simulation parameters are all set to their experimentally measured values, and steric forces are modelled using the hard potential in Eq.~(31) of Ref.~\cite{sprinkle2020driven}.
-Hydrodynamic lubrication between particles is not accounted for, and is not necessarily expected to play a significant role at the two studied packing fractions.
-Further numerical and simulation methods are described in \appmethods.
+Hydrodynamic interactions between particles -- both far field and lubrication interactions -- are not accounted for in the simulation for simplicity.
+This allows for a direct comparison between the collective diffusion coefficient obtained from our simulations and that predicted by theory, which does not include hydrodynamics, to demonstrate the capabilities of our method.
+For the experiments, lubrication (near-field) interactions are not expected to play a significant role, as the mean distance between particles is large, greater than $3\sigma$ at the largest packing fraction $\phi = 0.11$.
+Far-field hydrodynamics do play a role as seen in the reduction of the short-time self-diffusion coefficient $\Dself$ at $\phi = 0.11$.
+As $D(k)$ and $\Dcoll$ are expected to linearly depend on $\Dself$ at first order in the hydrodynamic interactions, we account for this by presenting most results renormalized by $\Dself$.
+Finally, hydrodynamic lubrication between particles and the bottom glass wall is accounted for~\cite{sprinkle2020driven} through the value of $D_0$.
+This is reduced with respect to the value for a particle in the bulk by a factor consistent with theoretical predictions~\cite{goldman1967slow,sprinkle2020driven}.
+Further numerical and simulation methods are described in SI section \ref{sec:simulations}.